naveenkulkarni029/authentication-apis/backend/wallets/README.md

 # Wallets Server

 The folder helps develop Wallets Server Application using Java 8, Spring Boot, H2 Database, maven build and run the application.
-This application Creates, Reads, Updates( Add / Withdraw  money ) wallet and does Fund Transfer between wallets by consuming the Server-Side API's.
+This application Creates, Reads, Updates( Add / Withdraw  money ) wallet and does Fund Transfer between wallets by exposing the Server-Side API's.

 - Each Wallet has id, name, email, amount and list of transactions.
 - Each Transaction has id, name, type ( CREDIT / DEBIT ), transactionAmount, transactionReferenceId.